-$$J \leftarrow J + \frac{\tau - \tau_s}{\tau} w_i \quad \text{upon spike from synapse i}$$
+$$J \leftarrow J + \frac{\tau - \tau_s}{\tau} w_i \qquad \text{upon spike from synapse } i$$

-Virtually all post-synaptic potentials or currents described in the literature (e.g. α -functions, bi-exponential functions) can be expressed this way.
-Several authors have described the transformation from phenomenological expressions to the hybrid system formalism for synaptic conductances and currents (Destexhe et al, 1994a, 1994b, Giugliano, 2000), short-term synaptic depression (Giugliano et al, 1999), and spike-timing-dependent plasticity (Song et al, 2000).
-In many cases, the Spike Response Model (Gerstner and Kistler, 2002) is also the integral expression of a hybrid system.
-To derive the differential formulation of a given post-synaptic current or conductance (PSC), one way is to see the latter as the impulse response of a linear time-invariant system (which can be seen as a filter (Janke et al, 1998)) and use transformation tools from signal processing theory such as the Z-transform (Kohn and Worgotter, 1998) (see also (Sanchez, 2001)) or the Laplace transform (the Z-transform is the equivalent of the Laplace transform in the digital time domain, i.e., for synchronous algorithms).
+Virtually all PSPs or currents described in the literature (e.g. α -functions, bi-exponential functions) can be expressed this way.
+Several authors have described the transformation from phenomenological expressions to the hybrid system formalism for synaptic conductances and currents (Destexhe et al. 1994a,b; Rotter and Diesmann 1999; Giugliano 2000), short-term synaptic depression (Giugliano et al. 1999), and spike-timingdependent plasticity (Song et al. 2000).
+In many cases, the spike response model (Gerstner and Kistler 2002) is also the integral expression of a hybrid system.
+To derive the differential formulation of a given postsynaptic current or conductance, one way is to see the latter as the impulse response of a linear timeinvariant system [which can be seen as a filter (Jahnke et al. 1998)] and use transformation tools from signal processing theory such as the Z-transform (Kohn and Wörgötter 1998) (see also Sanchez-Montanez 2001) or the Laplace transform (the Z-transform is the equivalent of the Laplace transform in the digital time domain, i.e., for synchronous algorithms).

-1.2 Using linearities for fast synaptic simulation
+2.2 Using linearities for fast synaptic simulation

 In general, the number of state variables of a neuron (length of vector \mathbf{X}) scales with the number of synapses, since each synapse has its own dynamics.
 This fact constitutes a major problem for efficient simulation of neural networks, both in terms of memory consumption and computation time.
-However, several authors have observed that all synaptic variables sharing the same linear dynamics can be reduced to a single one (Lytton, 1996, Song et al, 2000).
-For example, the following set of differential equations, describing an integrate-and-fire model with n synapses with exponential conductances:
+However, several authors have observed that all synaptic variables sharing the same linear dynamics can be reduced to a single one (Wilson and Bower 1989; Bernard et al. 1994; Lytton 1996;

+Song et al. 2000).
+For example, the following set of differential equations, describing an IF model with n synapses with exponential conductances: